Chart Color Schemes

 Ringwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 37.2% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region average of 31.2%.
-Bachelor degrees are the most common at 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 29.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.0% while certificates make up 17.2%.
+The area's educational profile is notable regionally, with university qualification rates at 37.2% of residents aged 15+, surpassing the Australian average of 30.4%.
+This rate also exceeds that of the SA4 region (31.2%).
+Bachelor degrees are the most common, held by 23.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.5%).

 Frequently Asked Questions - Education